OpenDDS/OpenDDS/docs/devguide/building/cmake.rst

     This variable will be removed in OpenDDS 4.0 and the behavior will be the same as if this variable was set to ``TRUE``.

   .. versionadded:: 3.24

+.. cmake:var:: OPENDDS_DEFAULT_GENERATED_FOLDER

+  Value used for the FOLDER CMake property of generated targets added in :cmake:func:`opendds_target_sources` when no ``FOLDER`` argument is specified.
+  The default value of this variable is ``IDL``.

+  .. versionadded:: 3.33

 .. _cmake-config-vars: